-While there are many immediate factors to weigh when choosing the right midwifery program, a prospective student must also consider the future significance of obtaining a degree from an accredited school.
-When you graduate from Midwives College of Utah, you will have earned a diploma from a MEAC-accredited institution, meaning that employers and clients alike will know that your education was rigorous and held to the high standards set forth in MEAC’s mission and purpose.
+While there are many immediate factors to weigh when choosing the right midwifery program, a prospective student must also consider the future significance of obtaining a degree from a MEAC accredited school.
+When you graduate from Midwives College of Utah, you will have earned a diploma from a MEAC accredited midwifery program, meaning that employers and clients alike will know that your education was rigorous and held to the high standards set forth in MEAC’s mission and purpose.
 Learn more about MEAC.

-The Midwifery Education Accreditation Council’s mission is to promote excellence in midwifery education through accreditation.
-It creates standards and criteria for the education of midwives.
-MEAC standards incorporate the nationally recognized core competencies and guiding principles set by the Midwives Alliance of North America (MANA), The International Confederation of Midwives (ICM), and the requirements for national certification of the North American Registry of Midwives (NARM).
-MEAC’s accreditation criteria for midwifery education programs reflect the unique components and philosophy of the Midwives Model of Care.
-In doing so, MEAC strives to ensure the creation of competent midwives and to provide a process for self-evaluation and peer evaluation for diverse educational programs.
-Details of MEAC-accredited schools can be reviewed here.
+MEAC standards incorporate the nationally recognized core competencies and guiding principles set by the Midwives Alliance of North America and the requirements for national certification of the North American Registry of Midwives.
+In doing so, MEAC strives to ensure the creation of competent midwives, and to provide a process for self-evaluation and peer evaluation for diverse educational programs.

-- Accreditation by MEAC reassures students the education at they will be eligible for NARM certification to become Certified Professional Midwives.
+*Accreditation by MEAC reassures students that they will be eligible for NARM certification to become Certified Professional Midwives.